 What We Don't Love: Isn’t leakproof

 The winning feature of this set of glass storage containers is that it all fits together into a compact little nest when not in use.
 The range of sizes in this set is also great for storing a variety of items.
 In fact, the largest dish, which measures 11 x 8.5 inches, is great to use as a baking dish, as long as your oven is preheated.
 The durable glass maintains heat well and is safe up to 536 degrees.

 When you’re done baking and cooling your food, you can pop the lid on the container and stick the entire dish into the freezer for later.
 When you’re ready to serve, you can reheat directly in the container, no need to dirty another dish.
 It’s worth noting that these containers do not have a completely watertight seal.
 The lids are easy to take on and off, but leaks may happen if you’re storing anything with a lot of liquid.

 Type of Glass: Borosilicate | Lid: Plastic | Sizes: 0.55 cup, 2.7 cups, 5.4 cups, 10.5 cups

 Related: The Best Food Storage Container Sets

-What We Love: Various sizes, airtight seal, durable
+What We Love: Various sizes, airtight seal, comes with stick-on labels

 What We Don't Love: Can't handle extreme temperature changes